daronphang/coding_resources/python/flask/flask_decorators.md

-## Flask Decorators:
+### Flask Decorators

 Each view in Flask is a function, and decorators can be used to inject additional functionality to one or more functions i.e. login_required decorator.
 A decorator is a function that wraps and replaces another function.
 Since the original function is replaced, need to remember to copy the original's function's information to the new function you are creating.
 Use functools.wraps() to help with this.

 ```python
 from functools import wraps
 from flask import g, request, redirect, url_for